vicbeneder/pymicruler/docs/dataprocessing.rst

         - Gram negative bacteria
         - Gram positive bacteria

-All phenotypically defined group members can be updated by changing the Excel stored in pymicruler/resources/phenotypic_groups.xlsx.
+All phenotypically defined group members can be updated by changing the Excel document stored in *pymicruler/resources/phenotypic_groups.xlsx*.

 Preference of general breakpoint over specific entry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^